 When will my SMETS 1 meter be updated?

-All of the SMETS 1 meters in the UK will have been switched over to the new DCC network by summer 2021.
+All of the SMETS 1 meters will have been switched over to the new DCC network by summer 2021.

 The government began their rollout of SMETS 2 meters in 2018 although it’s proven to be a slow one.
-If you’re interested in getting a smart meter, you can find out if you’re eligible through your energy supplier.
+If you want to get a smart meter, you can find out if you’re eligible through your energy supplier.

 Switching to a smart tariff means that you’ll automatically get a smart meter, though you’ll still have to check whether they’re available in your area.